oliverslade/manto-web/README.md

 - Potentially analyzed for user profiling
 - Subject to future policy changes around ads or data use

-**With Openchat + direct API access:**
+**With Mento + direct API access:**

-- Your conversations never touch Openchat servers—they go directly from your browser to the AI provider
+- Your conversations never touch Mento servers—they go directly from your browser to the AI provider
 - API calls are typically not stored long-term by providers (unlike web app conversations)
 - No conversation history builds up in anyone's system
 - You maintain full control over your data—it lives only on your machine